neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 An empty database is not much fun.
 Let's load some sample _Movie_ data in and see Neo4j in action:

 - If you `ls data` in the Neo4j directory, you'll see a file/folder called `graph.db`.
-It contains stored/persistent data in the database.
+It contains stored, persistent data in the database.
 Delete the existing `graph.db` file/folder

 - On a new Terminal window, navigate to the source code folder for this web app (if you already cloned it onto your desktop from [GitHub](https://github.com/kbastani/neo4j-movies-template)).
 Copy the zipped _Movie_ sample data file into your local Neo4j database with `cp database/graph.db.zip PATH_TO_NEO4J_DATABASE_FOLDER/data`, and unzip it
 - Alternatively, if you don't have the cloned repository, download the said file [here](https://github.com/kbastani/neo4j-movies-template/tree/master/database), and unzip it into the `PATH_TO_NEO4J_DATABASE_FOLDER/data` folder

 - Run Neo4j as before!
 You should be able to see some nodes at [port 7474](http://localhost:7474/)

-### Learn Cypher
+### Learning Cypher

-Although basic Cypher is relatively easy to pick up by osmosis, take a look at the [Learn Cypher](http://www.neo4j.org/learn/cypher) for a basic introduction to the language.
+Cypher is an expressive and efficient declarative query language for the graph database, Neo4j (think SQL to relational databases).
+Although simple Cypher is relatively easy to pick up by osmosis, take a look at the [Learn Cypher](http://www.neo4j.org/learn/cypher) page for a basic introduction to the language.

 ## Building the Database